oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article3.md

 #### Create the Build Pipeline

 On the overview page for DevOps Project *go-on-oci*, click on button *Create build pipeline*.
-A page is presented for specifying the name - say *build-greeter-function* - and a description.
+A page is presented for specifying the name -- e.g. *build-greeter-function* -- and a description.
 Press *Create* to have the build pipeline added to the DevOps Project.

 Click on the link *build-greeter-function* in the list to navigate to the details page.

-#### First Stage - Managed Build
+#### First Stage -- Managed Build

 The first stage in any build pipeline is a *Managed Build* stage.
 This stage provides instructions for the pipeline to get hold of a build server, copy specified sources from code repositories to the server and run through a number of actions on that server.
 At the time of writing, we can use a single image for the build server.
 It is an Oracle Linux image (8 GB memory, 1 OCPU) that has a number of pre installed tools and language run times.
 For building the function container image, it is relevant that the build server is equipped with both Docker and Fn CLI.